Deven-cmyk/dagnihot_SQ_w-2/README.md

 This project is a p5.js platformer game inspired by the Sushi Go theme.
 The player controls a character and must jump across a series of platforms to reach the top of the level.

+The level is designed using a custom background image and themed platform colors.
+Once the player reaches the top golden platform, a special mechanic is triggered where a door appears at the bottom of the screen.
+The player must then enter the door to complete the game.

+## Setup and Interaction Instructions

+To run the sketch locally, open `index.html` in Google Chrome using Live Server (Right-click `index.html` in Visual Studio Code and select **Open with Live Server**).

 **Controls:**

 - **Spacebar / Up Arrow / W** → Jump